+Extra care housing combines accommodation with care and support services.
 There are many different types of extra care housing, from small communities of flats and bungalows to retirement villages.
-It is sometimes known by other names:

-The facilities and care provided will vary from scheme to scheme, but extra care housing usually includes:
+The facilities and care provided will vary, but extra care housing schemes usually include:

 - self-contained adapted flats or bungalows